Orange County (film): Plot

-After much groveling, Shaun convinces him to give it a second thought.
-Disaster strikes again when Ashley confuses Lance's MDMA, commonly referred to as ecstasy, for pain relievers, offering Durkett the pills for his headache, getting him high.
-Shaun, Ashley, and Durkett return to find the Admissions Building on fire, caused by Lance setting a list of new students on fire and throwing it in the trash.
-With Lance wanted for arson, they abandon Durkett and flee the scene.
-Shaun becomes frustrated with Lance's antics and blames him for ruining his chances while pointing out how Lance is going nowhere with his life.

-Frustrated with Shaun's obsession, Ashley points out that his attending Stanford would likely mean the end of their relationship and she leaves.
+Shaun, Ashley, and Durkett return to find the admissions building ablaze after an intoxicated Lance carelessly sets fire to the list of new students.
+With Lance now wanted for arson, the group leaves Durkett and flees the scene.
+Frustrated by Lance's eccentric behavior, Shaun blames him for ruining his chances of attending Stanford and criticizes him for lacking direction in life.
+Ashley, equally frustrated by Shaun's obsession with the university, points out that his attending would likely end their relationship before leaving him.
 Depressed, Shaun wanders the campus and meets a female student who invites him to a frat party.
-He is disappointed to learn the Stanford students are just as vapid as teenagers from Orange County.
+There, he becomes disillusioned after realizing the Stanford students are no less vapid than the teenagers he knew in Orange County.

-With a more cynical view of college, Shaun runs into Professor Skinner and is invited to his office.
-Shaun confides that he is afraid his dreams of being a good writer are over.
-Skinner reminds him that many famous authors such as James Joyce and William Faulkner grew up in places that were not intellectually stimulating, and were inspired by the conflicts in their own lives.
-Having an epiphany, Shaun realizes his misguided intentions and apologizes to Ashley.
-They pick up Lance, still hiding from police, and head home.
+Shaun later encounters Professor Skinner, and is invited to his office.
+There, Shaun confesses that he fears his dreams of becoming a successful writer are over.
+Skinner reminds him that acclaimed authors such as James Joyce and William Faulkner came from environments that were not intellectually stimulating and instead drew inspiration from conflicts in their own lives.
+Realizing that his ambitions had become misguided, Shaun reconciles with Ashley.
+The two then pick up Lance, who is still hiding from the police, and return home.

-In Orange County, Shaun's parents seek out each other to deal with Shaun's problem.
-They reconcile, realizing they are much happier together than with their respective new spouses, and conclude they have not been good parents to Shaun.
-To make amends, Bud donates enough money to Stanford for the construction of a new Admissions Building, which secures Shaun's acceptance and makes the decision to end things with Krista.

-Initially ecstatic, Shaun remembers what Ashley and Professor Skinner said, and decides to stay in Orange County with Ashley and his family, as they are the true inspiration for his writing.
-Shaun leaves a copy of Skinner's book at the beach for someone else to find, then surfs with his friends for the first time since Lonny's death.
+In Orange County, Shaun's parents reconnect while dealing with his situation.
+Realizing they are happier together than with their respective new spouses, they reconcile and acknowledge they have not been good parents to Shaun.
+To make amends, Bud donates enough money to Stanford to fund the construction of a new admissions building, securing Shaun's acceptance to the university.
+Although initially ecstatic, Shaun reflects on what his visit to Stanford taught him and ultimately decides to remain in Orange County for college with Ashley and his family, realizing they are the true inspiration for his writing.
+At the beach, Shaun leaves a copy of Skinner's book for someone else to discover before surfing with his friends for the first time since Lonny's death.

+Production

+Principal photography took place during the spring of 2001.